Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 Across Europe, regulatory change is reshaping the artificial turf landscape.

-An increasing number of new installations now specify non-SBR alternatives, including cork, pine, birch wood, olive pits and corn-based materials.
+An increasing number of new installations now specify non-SBR (rubber crumb) alternatives, including cork, pine, birch wood, olive pits and corn-based materials.
 Sustainability considerations, perception, and future-proofing strategies are influencing procurement decisions across schools, universities, local authorities and professional facilities.

 However, innovation in materials inevitably introduces new technical questions.